DevChance/Dynamic-Risk-Safety-Model-Rail-Grade-Crossings/README.md

-# Dynamic Risk Assessment Model for Highway-Rail Grade Crossings
+# Dynamic Risk Modeling for Rail Crossings

 Welcome to the **Dynamic Risk Modeling for Rail Crossings** project!
 This innovative approach transforms rail safety evaluations by integrating advanced statistical modeling and real-world simulations.
 Unlike traditional methods that rely on static safety metrics, this project dynamically assesses risks, enabling more proactive and precise interventions.
 By incorporating meteorological factors, traffic patterns, and safety infrastructure data, it paves the way for a safer, data-driven future in rail crossing management.
 This initiative focuses on understanding and mitigating risks at highway-rail grade crossings by combining **statistical modeling**, **simulation techniques**, and **real-world data analysis**.
 By leveraging the innovative **Meteorological-Adjusted Risk Calculator (M.A.R.C.)**, this project quantifies how weather conditions and other factors impact rail crossing safety.